paulmomtaz/paulmomtaz.github.io/_pages/about.md

 News
 ======
+- The Strategic Entrepreneurship Journal has invited us to resubmit a revised manuscript of <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3654561" target="_blank">The CEO Beauty Premium.

 - My paper <a href="https://linkinghub.elsevier.com/retrieve/pii/S0929119920302935" target="_blank">The Economics of Law Enforcement: Quasi-Experimental Evidence from Corporate Takeover Law in Europe</a> has been accepted for publication in the Journal of Corporate Finance.

 - My paper <a href="https://onlinelibrary.wiley.com/doi/10.1002/smj.3235" target="_blank">CEO Emotions and Firm Valuation in Initial Coin Offerings: An Artificial Intelligence Approach</a> has been accepted for publication in the Strategic Management Journal.